 NIH supported basic and clinical research accomplishments often take many years to unfold into new diagnostic tests and new ways to treat and prevent diseases.
-Also, there are no comparable alternative mechanisms to determine cost savings accrued using the current committee structure.

 What is the approximate Number of recommendations produced by this committee for the life of the committee?